Language selection

 Mineral production

-Canada is the global leader in the production of potash and ranks among the top five global producers for diamonds, gemstones, gold, indium, niobium, platinum group metals, titanium concentrate and uranium.
+Canada is the global leader in potash production and ranks among the top five global producers of diamonds, gemstones, gold, indium, niobium, platinum group metals, titanium concentrate and uranium.

-Canada is also the world’s fourth-largest primary aluminum producer.
+Canada is also the world’s fourth-largest producer of primary aluminum.

 Key facts